catalyst-cloud/catalystcloud-docs/source/getting-started/services.rst

 have root/console access to your instances, and Catalyst Cloud places no restrictions on what software you use.
-This is because each :ref:`project <admin-projects>` on the Catalyst Cloud is isolated from all theother projects.
-Isolation means that the resources and the actions taken in one project can't effect anything else outside of that project .
+This is because each :ref:`project <admin-projects>` on the Catalyst Cloud is isolated from all the other projects.
+Isolation means that the resources and the actions taken in one project can't effect anything else outside of that project.

 ***************************************
 How much do I need to pay for services?